zdravkov/kendo-docs/getting-started/web/datetimepicker/overview.md

         format: "MM/dd/yyyy hh:mm tt" //format is used to format the value of the widget and to parse the input.
     });

-> The DateTimePicker textbox content is always parsed from scratch when the user changes it via typing.
+The DateTimePicker textbox content is always parsed from scratch when the user changes it via typing.
 This means that if, for example, the format contains only a time portion, the date will be reset to today.
-To support such a DateTimePicker format, you should make the widget textbox readonly, but **after the widget is initialized** (otherwise the Date and Time popups will be disabled).
+To support such a DateTimePicker format, you should make the widget textbox readonly, but **after the widget is initialized** and **not via the widget readonly() method** (otherwise the Date and Time popups will be disabled).

+    $("#dateTimePicker").kendoDateTimePicker({
+        /*...*/
+    }).attr("readonly", "readonly");

 ### Define the time format